 - Don’t be afraid to tell your friend that you’re concerned.
 You can point out that the behavior is not normal and that he/she deserves a healthy relationship.

-- Refer him/her to resources that can assist in developing a safety plan, such as Safe Space: Violence Prevention and Action Center or the Domestic Violence Center.
+- Refer him/her to resources that can assist in developing a safety plan, such as the Violence Prevention and Action Center or the Domestic Violence Center.

 - Be non-judgmental.
 Don’t ask questions like, “Why don’t you just break up?”
 Respect your friend’s decision to stay or to leave.
 Many individuals leave and return to abusive relationships multiple times.
 It is important to support him/her regardless of what you think is best.